tomerfiliba-org/rpyc/docs/tutorial/tut5.rst

 * ``value`` - the value contained in the AsyncResult.
 If the value has not yet arrived, accessing this property will block.
 If the result is an exception, accessing this property will raise it.
-If the object has expired, an exception will be raised.
+If the object has expired, then an exception is raised.
 Otherwise, the value is returned

 * ``wait()`` - wait for the result to arrive, or until the object is expired